OfficeDev/VBA-content/Access-VBA/articles/ac6ba9b4-45aa-0d92-d01d-fd8e8b9cede6.md

 # NavigationButton Object (Access)

+ **Last modified:** July 28, 2015

 This object represents a navigation button in a navigation control on a form.

 ## Remarks